Charleston's Best Attractions and Activities for Visitors and Locals Alike

 1 Fort Sumter National Monument

 Fort Sumter, visible across the harbor from Waterfront Park and the Battery, is the famous site of the first shots of the Civil War.
-Sumter was taken by the Confederate Army in 1861, and became a Southern stronghold for most of the Civil War, even towards the end of the conflict.
-The fort is only accessible by water -- daily ferries run informative trips back and forth, leaving from the Fort Sumter Visitor Education Center at Liberty Square and Patriots Point, year round.
-Nearby Fort Moultrie, on Sullivan's Island, is also worth a visit.
-The Visitor Education Center, with extensive historical information on both forts, is at Liberty Square, on Concord Street downtown.
+Sumter was taken by the Confederate Army in April 1861, and became a Southern stronghold for most of the Civil War, even towards the end of the conflict.
+Fort Sumter is only accessible by water: daily ferries run informative shuttle trips back and forth, leaving from the Fort Sumter Visitor Education Center at Liberty Square and Patriots Point, year round.
+Nearby Fort Moultrie, on Sullivan's Island, is also worth a visit for its historial value and involvement in the Civil War.
+The Visitor Education Center, with extensive historical information on both forts, is located at Liberty Square, on Concord Street in downtown Charleston.
 (843-881-7337, 800-789-3678)

 About Clare Sweeney